espressif/esp-idf/docs/en/hw-reference/esp32s2/user-guide-esp-lyrap-cam-v1.1.rst

      - Red LED is on if the power supply voltage is correct
    * - Camera Module Connector
      - Supports OV2640 and OV3660 camera modules; this extension board is supplied with an OV2640 camera module
-   * - Power Regulator
+   * - Power Regulators
-     - LDO Regulator converting 3.3 V to 2.8 V and 1.5 V
+     - LDO Regulators converting 3.3 V to 2.8 V and 1.5 V

 Start Application Development